INFORMATION WE COLLECT

 We do not share your personal information with third parties without your consent other than:

-Mixpanel takes reasonable steps to help protect your personal information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration and destruction.
+Mixpanel maintains commercially reasonable administrative, technical, and physical safeguards to help protect your personal information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration and destruction.
+However, no transmission over the internet is 100% secure.
 It is your responsibility to protect your user names and passwords to help prevent anyone from accessing or abusing your accounts and services.
 You should not use or reuse the same passwords you use with other accounts as your password for our services.

-We do not intentionally gather personal information for visitors who are under the age of 13.
-If a child under 13 submits personal information to Mixpanel and we learn that the personal information is the information of a child under 13, we will attempt to delete the information as soon as possible.
+We do not intentionally gather personal information from visitors who are under the age of 13.
+If you are under the age of 13, you are not permitted to submit any personal information to us.
+If we learn that a child under 13 submits personal information to Mixpanel we will attempt to delete the information as soon as possible.
 If you believe that we might have any personal information from a child under 13, please contact us at: firstname.lastname@example.org.

 Email Communications.
 You may opt out of receiving promotional emails from Mixpanel by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your Mixpanel projects or our ongoing business relationship.

 Changing or Deleting Your Personal Information.
-Mixpanel retains your data while you are a customer and will delete your information upon written request.
+Upon request Mixpanel will provide you with information about whether we hold any of your personal information.
+Mixpanel retains your data while you are a customer and will delete your personal information upon written request.
 You may also send requests about your contact preferences, changes and deletions to your information including requests to opt-out of sharing your personal information with third parties by emailing email@example.com.
-Mixpanel will respond within ninety (90) days to any request to delete your information.
+Mixpanel will respond within a reasonable timeframe to any request to delete your information.
 Individuals who have provided information to Mixpanel’s customers must send requests to change or delete such information to the particular Mixpanel customer.

 Do Not Track Signals.
 Some web browsers may transmit “do not track” signals to the websites and other online services with which your web browser communications.
 There is no standard that governs what, if anything, websites should do if they receive these signals.
 Mixpanel currently does not respond to “Do Not Track” browser signals or similar mechanisms.
 If and when a standard is established, we may revise our policy on responding to these signals.
 Third parties may collect personal information about your online activities over time and across sites when you visit the Sites or use the Mixpanel Service.